-Approved Effective

-Date Date Description of Changes

-6/3/21 6/3/21 Allows brewery-pub and microbrewery license holders to brew hard seltzers or other non-

-malt based fermented products.
-These products will be taxed at \$8.15 per barrel, the same

-rate as beer.
+Approved Date Effective Date Description of Changes 6/3/21 6/3/21 Allows brewery-pub and microbrewery license holders to brew hard seltzers or other non- malt based fermented products.
+These products will be taxed at \$8.15 per barrel, the same rate as beer.
 (83 Del.
 Laws c 36; HB 46).

 FILING PROCEDURES: Rules and regulations for the determination, collection and payment of alcohol excise taxes are published and administered by the Delaware Division of Revenue.
 Manufacturers and distributors of alcoholic liquor intended for sale in the State are required to hold alcohol licenses from the Alcoholic Beverage Control Commissioner, as well as business licenses from the Division of Revenue.
 In cases in which manufacturers (brewpubs, microbreweries, and farm wineries) sell alcoholic beverages directly to consumers, the tax is paid by the manufacturer.
 Licensed liquor wholesalers must file with the Division of Revenue certified statements of wine and spirit sales.
 Statements must be received by the Division on the third business day following the fifteenth day of the month and the third business day following the last calendar day of each month.
-Licensed wholesalers must file with the Division of Revenue certified statements of beer sales by the third business day following the last calendar day of the month.
-Effective July 1, 2019, taxes are due from the importing liquor wholesaler upon the sale of alcoholic beverages to a retailer, instead of when alcoholic beverages come to rest in the State of Delaware.
+Licensed wholesalers must file with the Division of Revenue from the importing liquor wholesaler upon the sale of alcoholic beverages to a retailer, instead of when alcoholic beverages come to rest in the State of Delaware.